Westen-271/OpenCV-Face-Recognition-DL/README.md

 For the purposes of this project I will be using the following tutorial: https://www.pyimagesearch.com/2018/09/24/opencv-face-recognition/

+### The following python modules are required:
+opencv-python
+imutils
+scikit-learn
+numpy

 ### Process:
 1. CD to dataset.
 2. Create the dataset for a person